Marijuana retailer is the state’s first to unionize

 With a staff of about 200 total, Have a Heart last year reported gross revenues of $40 million.
 About $13 million of that went to sales and excise taxes.

-The company started as a medicinal marijuana seller in 2011, then virtually shut down when Washington first transitioned to licensing recreational marijuana retailers, said Kunkle.
+The company started as a medicinal marijuana seller in 2011, then virtually shut down when Washington first transitioned to licensing recreational marijuana retailers, said Kunkel.
 Since then it has grown to five Washington locations from Bothell to Ocean Shores.

-Kunkle said Have a Heart recently opened the first of three stores it is licensed to operate in Hawaii.
+Kunkel said Have a Heart recently opened the first of three stores it is licensed to operate in Hawaii.
 The company is currently licensed in six other states, among them Oregon, California and Iowa, aiming to have 18 locations soon.

 While federal law still treats marijuana as an illegal drug, making ordinary commercial transactions across state lines difficult and even risky, it’s possible to operate in multiple states.
 “We just have to treat each state like a silo,” he said.